act-rules/act-rules.github.io/_rules/SC4-1-1-unique-id.md

 ### Expectation

-The value of the attribute is unique across all other `id` attributes specified on HTML or SVG elements that exist within the same [tree](#https://www.w3.org/TR/dom/#concept-tree) as the element on which the applicable `id` attribute is specified.
-These are the elements that are [descendants](#https://www.w3.org/TR/dom/#concept-tree-descendant) of the [root](#https://www.w3.org/TR/dom/#concept-tree-root) of the element on which the applicable `id` attribute is specified.
+The value of the attribute is unique across all other `id` attributes specified on HTML or SVG elements that exist within the same [document tree](https://www.w3.org/TR/dom41/#document-trees) or [shadow tree](https://www.w3.org/TR/dom41/#shadow-trees) as the element on which the applicable `id` attribute is specified.

 ## Assumptions